 One of the challenges in building applications for distributed fleets is aligning your development environment with the operating environment running on your devices.
 You'll need a way to make sure your application and its dependencies work with your device's architecture, as well as a plan for pushing updates to your fleet without losing access to your devices.

 Balena solves for these concerns by running balenaOS, a bare-bones host OS with a lightweight, Docker-compatible container engine, balenaEngine.
 With containers, you can develop your application in the way you are most comfortable, and then run that environment on your device without worrying about the underlying hardware support.
 Any dependencies, such as libraries and runtime environments, will already be packaged in the container.

-Containers also make remote application updates a straightforward process.
-A new application image can be downloaded, verified, and started while the host OS maintains a network connection and handles any issues.
+Containers also make remote updates a straightforward process.
+A new release can be downloaded, verified, and started while the host OS maintains a network connection and handles any issues.

 One thing to consider is whether you'll want to use one container or many.
 Each approach has its advantages.
 A single container is the simplest to manage—there's no inter-container communication or resource contention to worry about.
 But it does mean that you will need to manage all the components of your application in one place.

 Using multiple containers allows you to separate components and even development teams.
 Splitting your application into containerized services could, for example, allow one team to work on the frontend of your application while another is working on the backend, with each team sending updates independently.
 The different teams could even use completely different operating environments: one team could use Debian and another Fedora.
 This does require some coordination, as you will need to assign the resources needed by each container via something like a Docker Compose file.